shawfire/site-clearing-simulation/scs-java8/README.md

 <details><summary>TODO</summary>

-- Validate site clearing simulation test file input
+- Validate that the site map is displayed correctly after reading

 </details>